exiguus.blog

 • Sources:

-Cooldown Phases: A Critical Defense Mechanism
+Cooldown Phases: a Critical Defense Mechanism

 How Cooldowns Work